HOW TO REPORT NURSING HOME ABUSE IN RHODE ISLAND

 The DEA Protective Services Unit lists a contact telephone number of 401-462-0555.
 The main number for the DEA is 401-462-3000.
 The DEA’s mailing address is: 74 West Road, Hazard Building, 2nd Floor, Cranston RI 02920.

 Depending on the circumstances and the nature and severity of the abuse or neglect, it could be helpful to report nursing home abuse to other agencies, as well, possibly including:

-At Marasco & Nesselbush, we are committed to providing effective and compassionate legal representation to our clients in nursing home abuse and neglect cases.
+At Marasco & Nesselbush, our Rhode Island personal injury lawyers are committed to providing effective and compassionate legal representation to our clients in nursing home abuse and neglect cases.
 Our goal is to hold negligent nursing homes accountable for the harm they have done.